Stunning Waterfalls in the Gold Coast Hinterland

 Cedar Creek Falls

 Filling the large rock pool at the base of the falls is a natural waterfall that runs all year round but is most spectacular in the wet season.
-One of the best things about these falls is that they can be observed from the Cedar Creek Falls lookout giving fantastic views of the gorge and waterfalls.
+One of the best things about these falls is that they can be seen from the Cedar Creek Falls lookout giving fantastic views of the gorge and waterfalls.

 Tip: There are two shady picnic spots with toilets located near the start of the walking trail.